Schw4lbe/jizo-noods/README.md

 - workarround google maps screenshot with animation transition to googlemaps with lat long coords
 - unicode check for japanese / chinese
 - research for table booking software / api
+- combine starters and soups component only difference is category

 ## project notes